No Comments

 Malware distribution service exploits over 3,000 GitHub accounts

-Threat actors known as ‘Stargazer Goblin‘ have established a Distribution-as-a-Service (DaaS) for malware using over 3,000 fake GitHub accounts to spread information-stealing malware.
+Threat actors known as ‘Stargazer Goblin‘ have established a Distribution-as-a-Service (DaaS) for malware.
+Using over 3,000 fake GitHub accounts to spread information-stealing malware.

-This malware distribution service, named Stargazers Ghost Network, leverages GitHub repositories and compromised WordPress sites to distribute password-protected archives containing malware.
+This malware distribution service, named Stargazers Ghost Network, leverages GitHub repositories.
+And compromised WordPress sites to distribute password-protected archives containing malware.
 Predominantly, the malware involved are infostealers like RedLine, Lumma Stealer, Rhadamanthys, RisePro, and Atlantida Stealer.

 GitHub repository pushing password-protected archive containing malware